Elaine Robinson’s art explores our connection with each other, ancestry, time, nature and evolution

 Born in the north of England and gaining an art and music BA ( Hons) degree, Elaine continues to develop a relationship with art and expression which works instinctively in the ‘moving moment’.

 Elaine documents the social landscape by challenging the embedded social barriers.
 Public opinion creates the art and the unseen social comment.
-Often Elaine’s work asks us reflect and consider our own sensory perceptions to ourselves and also each other, always asking why we have become less trusting of these ancient and proven realities?
+Often her work asks us reflect and consider our own sensory perceptions to ourselves and also each other, always asking why we have become less trusting of these ancient and proven realities?

-Exploring aspects of time in relation to the person, Elaine also creates paintings which have a personal message on the back which is written at the time of ownership.
+Exploring aspects of time in relation to the person, Elaine also creates paintings which have a personal message on the back which is written importantly at the accepted time of ownership.
 These are unique paintings, no prints are ever made.